godhelpjun/mk-sql-data/DELETE-CLAUSE-FOR.md

 ## Explanation

-The DELETE CLAUSE FOR command tells mk-sql-data prepares a DO DELETE command and gives the user the possibility to  specify a where clause to filter the records we want to delete.
+The DELETE CLAUSE FOR command prepares a [[DO DELETE FROM]] command and gives the user the possibility to  specify a where clause to filter the records we want to delete.

 ## Syntax: